Languages of the United Kingdom: Wales

-Nevertheless, the 2011 census recorded an overall reduction in Welsh speakers, from 582,000 in 2001 to 562,000 in 2011, despite an increase in the size of the population—a 2% drop (from 21% to 19%) in the proportion of Welsh speakers.
+The 2011 census recorded an overall reduction in Welsh speakers, from 582,000 in 2001 to 562,000 in 2011, despite an increase in the size of the population—a 2% drop (from 21% to 19%) in the proportion of Welsh speakers.

-The 2021 United Kingdom census indicated that on census day, the population of England and Wales as 59.6 million.
+The 2021 United Kingdom census indicated that on census day the population of England and Wales was 59.6 million.
 Of this population, roughly 538,300 people noted that they could speak Welsh, or 0.90% of the population.
 Within Wales, this percentage grows to 17.8%.
-In addition, data from the Annual Population Survey shows that 28%, or roughly 862,700 people, of Wales' population aged three and over were able to speak the language in March 2024.
-Additionally, 32.5% (1,001,500) reported that they could understand spoken Welsh, 24.7% (759,200) could read and 22.2% (684,500) could write in Welsh.
+Data from the Annual Population Survey shows that 28%, or roughly 862,700 people, of Wales' population aged three and over were able to speak the language in March 2024.
+32.5% (1,001,500) reported that they could understand spoken Welsh, 24.7% (759,200) could read and 22.2% (684,500) could write in Welsh.

 Both the English and Welsh languages have official, but not always equal, status in Wales.
 English has de facto official status everywhere, whereas Welsh has limited, but still considerable, official, de jure, status in only the public service, the judiciary, and elsewhere as prescribed in legislation.
-The Welsh language is protected by the Welsh Language Act 1993 and the Government of Wales Act 1998, and since 1998 it has been common, for example, for almost all British Government Departments to provide both printed documentation and official websites in both English and Welsh.
-On 7 December 2010, the National Assembly for Wales unanimously approved a set of measures to develop the use of the Welsh language within Wales.
-On 9 February 2011, this measure received Royal Assent and was passed, thus making the Welsh language an officially recognised language within Wales.
+The Welsh language is protected by the Welsh Language Act 1993 and the Government of Wales Act 1998.

+Since 1998, it has been common, for example, for almost all British Government Departments to provide both printed documentation and official websites in both English and Welsh.
+In December 2010, the National Assembly for Wales unanimously approved a set of measures to develop the use of the Welsh language within Wales.
+In February 2011, this measure received Royal Assent and was passed, making the Welsh language an officially recognised language within Wales.